 Another example is “Clocky,” an alarm clock designed by MIT engineers that has wheels that spin if you press snooze, sending it barreling around the room until you catch it.
 Epley and his colleagues used Clocky to test under what conditions people were most likely to anthropomorphize a gadget.
 In one experiment, Epley told some participants that Clocky is very predictable and that it can be programmed to run away from you when you press snooze.
 They told other participants that Clocky is inherently unpredictable, and that when you press snooze, it either runs away from you or jumps on top of you.

-We ascribe a mind to non-human agents to explain and rationalize behavior we don’t understand.
 When asked how much the gadget has “a mind of its own” and the extent to which it could “experience feelings,” participants not only rated the unpredictable Clocky as significantly more mindful, but literally thought of it that way: When Epley’s team asked these questions while the participants were in an fMRI scanner, they found that the same neural regions—mainly the medial pre-frontal cortex—activated when thinking about other people’s minds were also activated when thinking about the unpredictable Clocky.

 This effect explains why we’re more likely to speak to our car as if it were a human on a freezing morning when it “refuses” to start up, but think of it as fine-tuned metal when it functions perfectly.
 (The same “Car Talk” survey confirmed this when it found participants routinely attributed personalities to cars that needed more unexpected repairs.)
 It’s also why when a computer malfunctions we attribute it with a ”mind of its own,” and why we attribute mindful intentions to unpredictable financial markets or unexpected hurricanes.